-10 Best Switch Horse-Riding Games - Gameranx
+12 Best Switch Horse-Riding Games - Gameranx

 Release Date: March 2014

 The first game on this list of the best horse-riding games is the incredibly disappointing My Riding Stables: Life with Horses.
-A concept that every horse-riding fan wanted; they had longed for this day, a horse-riding simulation game that lets you live out those childhood dreams.
-The problem was that the graphics were extremely poor, the controls were super confusing, and the Nintendo Switch version was panned by fans who said it was a far inferior game to the already disappointing Wii version – now, that really says it all, doesn’t it?
-Young children might enjoy this game but when you start getting above the age of 6, that’s when it becomes very tedious.
+While it sounds great on paper, the graphics were extremely poor, the controls were super confusing, and the Nintendo Switch version was panned by fans who said it was a far inferior game to the already disappointing Wii version.
+Young children might enjoy this game but when you start getting above the age of six, that’s when it becomes very tedious.

 #9 Darksiders 2